kreier/ml/README.md

 Measurements above are done by Meta.

-## Correlation Model Size and TG token generation
+### Correlation Model Size and TG token generation - October 2024

 After some test runs with ollama in October 2024, reading documentation and the results of other people running tests it seems like there is a simple relationship for the token generation speed $T$ from the RAM bandwidth $B$ in GB/s and the model size $M$ in RAM in GB.
 I found an almost linear fit with a factor of 1.1, here simplified to 1: